aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part1/cognito_step16_identity_pool_name.png" alt="Lab 1 Part 1 Step 16 Cognito Identity Pool Name"/></p>

-**Step 17** – Expand the "**Authentication Providers**" section at the bottom of the screen by clicking on the triangle.
+**Step 17** – Expand the **Authentication Providers** section at the bottom of the screen by clicking on the triangle.
 Here's where we'll create the connection between our user pool and the identity pool.
 You'll see a collection of tabs here representing the various identity providers that Cognito supports.
-We'll be focusing on the first tab, **Cognito**.
-You'll see options here to enter the user pool id as well as the application client id that were captured above.
-If you don't have them, you can get them by accessing the attributes of the user pool you created above.
+We'll use the first tab, **Cognito**.
+You'll see options here to enter the User Pool ID as well as the App lient id that were captured above.
+If you didn't copy them down before, you can access them from the attributes of the user pool you created above.

 <p align="center"><img src="./images/lab1/part1/cognito_step10_auth_providers.png" alt="Lab 1 Part 1 Step 17 Cognito Authentication Providers"/></p>

-**Step 18** – Select the "**Create Pool**" button from the bottom right of the page to trigger the creation of the pool.
+**Step 18** – Select the **Create Pool** button from the bottom right of the page to trigger the creation of the pool.

-**Step 19** – Finally, select the "**Allow button**" on the next page to enable your new identity pool to access AWS resources.
+**Step 19** – Finally, select the **Allow button** on the next page to enable your new identity pool to access AWS resources.
 This will complete the creation process.

 **Recap**: At this point, you have all the moving parts in place for your SaaS system to manage users and associate those users with tenants.
 We've also setup the policies that will control how the system validates users during onboarding.
 This includes the definition of password and username policies.
-That last bit was to setup an identity pool to enable authentication and access to AWS resources.
+The last section setup an identity pool to enable authenticated access to AWS resources.

 ## Part 2 - Managing Users
-While we've created the AWS infrastructure to support the management of our user identity with Cognito, we still need some mechanism that allows our application to access and configure these elements of the system.
-To get there, we need to introduce a microservice that will sit in front of these concepts.
+While we've configured ated the AWS infrastructure to support the management of our user identities with Cognito, we still need some mechanism that allows our application to access and configure these elements at runtime.
+To get there, we need to introduce a microservice that will sit in front of the Cognito APIs.
 This both encapsulates our user management capabilities and simplifies the developer experience, hiding away the details of the Cognito API.

-Instead of building this microservice from scratch, we're going to simply review the sample code deployed to **Amazon Elastic Container Service** (ECS).
+Instead of building this microservice from scratch, we're going to simply review the sample code deployed as a Docker container image to **Amazon Elastic Container Service** (ECS).

-**Note**: the GitHub repository referenced throughout this document can be found at: https://github.com/aws-samples/aws-saas-factory-bootcamp

 **Step 1** – Let's crack open the code and take a closer look at what's here.
 To simplify this bootcamp experience, and make sure everyone has the command line tools necessary to follow along, we have provisioned an **AWS Cloud9** Integrated Development Environment (IDE) for you.

 To get started with Cloud9, choose it from the AWS Console under the **Development Tools** category.
 A screen listing your available IDEs will be displayed.
-Click on the **Open IDE** button in the **SAASBOOTCAMPIDE** tile to launch Cloud9.
+Click on the **Open IDE** button in the **SaaS Bootcamp IDE** tile to launch Cloud9 in a new browser tab.

 <p align="center"><img src="./images/lab1/part2/cloud9_launch.png" alt="Lab 1 Part 2 Step 1 Launch Cloud9 IDE"/></p>

 **Step 2** – When your Cloud9 IDE launched, it automatically cloned the GitHub repository for this bootcamp and you should see a folder tree on the left-hand side with the `aws-saas-factory-bootcamp` folder listed.
-Expand this tree and navigate to the `Lab1/Part2/app/source/user-manager/src` folder.
+Expand this tree and navigate to the `source/user-manager` folder.
 Double-click on the **server.js** file to open it in the editor pane.
 This file is a **Node.js** file that uses the **Express** web application framework to implement a REST API for managing users.
 Below is a list of some of the entry points that may be of interest for this onboarding flow.

 ```javascript
 app.get('/user/pool/:id', function(req, res) {...});